lexnederbragt/INF-BIOx121/Assembly/practicals/06_Assembly_using_Canu.md

 --forQuiver
 ```

-Fir the next step, we need to index the assembly with `samtools faidx`:
+For the next step, we need to index the assembly with `samtools faidx`:

 ```
 samtools faidx assembly.fasta